johnvanbreda/indicia-docs/introduction/indicia-components.rst

 up and configure the surveys that are being conducted.

-Because the database used by Indicia is fully able to handle geographic objects such as site boundaries, known as being spatially enabled, you can link the data in a warehouse easily to a GIS (Geographical Information System) application, Google Earth or online map.
+Because the database used by Indicia is fully able to handle geographic objects such as site boundaries, known as being *spatially enabled*, you can link the data in a warehouse easily to a GIS (Geographical Information System) application, Google Earth or online map.
 However this does mean that the technology used on the warehouse may not run on a typical low-cost hosted website account.
 Don’t worry though as Indicia was designed with this in mind.
 The warehouse can run on a different web server to your recording website so it can be hosted completely separately to your online recording website.
 A single warehouse installation can support multiple online recording websites making it possible for organisations that do have the capacity to host a warehouse to share this resource with other organisations which don’t.
 For example in the following diagram the warehouse supports 3 online recording websites for various schemes and societies (it could be many more).

 .. todo::